 Spare the spray

-The facts confirm that fiberglass insulation is the safer, more cost-effective and sustainable choice.
+Fiberglass insulation is a safer, more cost-effective and sustainable choice.
 And it’s easier to install — with no training, heavy equipment, or drying/off-gassing time required.
 It’s no wonder fiberglass is still the solid preferred choice of insulation professionals with 71 percent of the new home market (Builder Magazine study).
-Read here for more information on the benefits of using Knauf fiberglass insulation.

 More benefits of using Knauf fiberglass insulation for residential projects.